Business Administration, MBA (Full-time)

 Accredited by the Association for the Advancement of Collegiate Schools of Business (AACSB International) and built on a tradition of educating business leaders, La Salle University’s Full-time MBA Program (FTMBA) provides students with the skills necessary to become successful business leaders in the international job market.
 Students with an undergraduate degree in business or a related field can complete their degree in one year.
 Students without a business background will be able to complete their program in four semesters (15 to 24 months).

 The program welcomes students with work experience and those who enter directly after their graduation from college.
 Combined with challenging academics, students are immersed in an intercultural environment as a result of La Salle’s worldwide recruiting efforts.
-FTMBA students have the option of specializing in accounting, business systems and analytics, finance, general business administration, management, or marketing.
+FTMBA students have the option of specializing in accounting, business systems and analytics, finance, general business administration, health systems management, management, marketing, or strategic communication.
+Some specialization tracks are only offered in a fully online format, so international students will need to work with their advisor to select appropriate courses.
 Partial scholarships awarded on merit are available to support both American and international students.
-Formal work experience is not required.
+Formal work experience is not required for admission consideration to the program.

 Mission